mrchughes/evidence-based-identity-book/Manuscript/01_the_problem.md

 DCS operates three major benefit lines: BasicSupport (serving 7.9 million claimants), FamilyAssist (supporting families with children), and AgeCare (providing age-related benefits and pensions).
 While recent infrastructure investments provide shared document storage and cross-service citizen identification, the fundamental design still separates evidence ingestion, business context extraction, and semantic interpretation in ways that prevent effective evidence correlation and enable sophisticated fraud schemes.

-The Citizen Identification service can now tell that the same person is applying for multiple benefits, but it cannot tell what evidence already exists about that person's circumstances.
+The Citizen Identification service can now tell that the same person is applying for multiple benefits, but it cannot easily tell what evidence already exists about that person's circumstances.
 Each service maintains its own evidence interpretation pipeline that applies different business metadata and incompatible semantic frameworks to identical documents before they reach shared storage.
 The result is semantic confusion that sophisticated technology cannot resolve through better identifiers alone.

 The result is semantic confusion that borders on surreal.
 When BasicSupport publishes "monthly income" attributes, it includes all benefit sources for means testing calculations.
 When ResidenceSupport interprets "monthly income," it excludes housing allowances for its eligibility assessments.
 The central Service for Citizen Information publication service cannot distinguish between these semantically different concepts because both use identical attribute names while meaning fundamentally different things.